-If the project calls for a high flow, selecting a multiple bag filter will allow all of the water to be filtered by only using one housing.
-However, if the project is smaller, it might not require the extra filtration afforded by a multiple bag unit.
+If the project calls for a high flow rate, selecting a multiple bag filter will allow all of the water to be filtered by only using one housing.
+However, if the project is smaller, it might not require the extra filtration you would get from a multiple bag unit.
 In this example, a single bag unit would be more appropriate.

 Industrial water and wastewater projects typically use 304 stainless steel.
 In applications where oils, coolants, or caustic fluids need to be filtered, carbon steel is much more commonly used.
 For filtration of acids, and other corrosive materials, 316 stainless steel, or other higher grades of steel are required.

 Which Bag Filter To Choose?

 When oil needs to be removed from water, an Oil Absorption Bag Filter is the best choice.
 The multi-layer design increases the chances of oil droplets colliding with and absorbing onto the polypropylene material as the water passes through the bag.

-The two most common materials used in bags are polypropylene, and polyester.
-To decide which material to select, first consider the liquid being filtered.
-Polypropylene offers excellent chemical resistance, and is often selected when acids, bases, or water needs to be filtered.
+Deciding which material to select, first consider the liquid being filtered.
+Polypropylene offers excellent chemical resistance and is often selected when acids, bases, or water needs to be filtered.
 Unfortunately, polypropylene swells when it comes into contact with oil, which can prematurely clog the pores of a bag.
 For this reason, polyester is used when filtering oils, coolants, and solvents.
 Polyester can also be used for water or weak acids.